chillpert/lfs-lock-manager/README.md

 [![Pylint](https://github.com/chillpert/lfs-lock-manager/actions/workflows/pylint.yml/badge.svg)](https://github.com/chillpert/lfs-lock-manager/actions/workflows/pylint.yml)
 ![](https://shields.io/github/license/chillpert/lfs-lock-manager)

-⚠️ This project is still experimental.
-Use it at your own risk.

 This application can help you and your team to manage your LFS file locks, on both Windows and Linux.
 It is written in
 Python with PyQt5 and